hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

 * Library Integration (mostly JS) *https://en.wikipedia.org/wiki/Solution_stack
     *https://en.wikipedia.org/wiki/List_of_Apache–MySQL–PHP_packages

 * [Dialects for Easter Eggs]
 * Allow a golfing-specific script Red/Golf as an "Easter Egg" (similar to Sclipting, Golfscript/Flogscript, CJam, APL/J/K, Pyth, Microscript, Owk, Retina, Fourier...)
     * Any dialect is "allowed" (write it yourself), not every makes sense in the core
     * http://rebmu.hostilefork.com/ has done an example, but the Easter Egg would make it more powerful.
-* Allow a brainfuck-like script Red/Brain as an "Easter Egg"
+* Allow a brainfuck-like script Red/Brain as an Easter Egg
     * Classical 8-symbol BrainFuck commands (shift pointer, in/de-crement pointer, jumping, In/Out-put)
     * Includes Bitwise and Arithmatic Operators in bytes (add/subtract, multiply/divide, and/or/xor/imply/not)
     * Cutting, Copying, Pasting and Clearing data (like Emo and SPL)